About the school

 Time: 2:00pm and 6:00pm

-The meeting is mainly for parents and carers of young people who attend Ellesmere College, but school staff and their representatives, governors and young people may also attend, although dedicated meetings for these groups will be held during the consultation.
+The meeting is mainly for the parents and carers of pupils but school staff and their representatives, governors and young people may also attend, although dedicated meetings for these groups will be held during the consultation.

 Responses to this consultation can me made online using the Online Survey link below, or by post using the attached response form.